mskf3000/Tutorials-and-Cheat-Sheets/Apache - Cordova.md

 You can also install a specific version of Cordova using this syntax:

-    sudo npm install -g cordova@3.1.0-0.2.0
+    sudo npm install -g cordova@5.4.1

+To check the list of all available versions of Cordova, run this command:

+	npm view cordova versions

-Check the Cordova requirements to see if they have been met y running this command:
+Check the Cordova requirements to see if they have been met by running this command:

     cordova requirements